Scottsdale Public Library

 The Scottsdale Public Library is the public library system for Scottsdale, Arizona, and is owned and operated by the City of Scottsdale.
 As of 2023 the library system serves Scottsdale’s 226,918 residents, residents of Maricopa County, and numerous visitors from around the world.
 The library’s collection contains over 800,000 items (including books, magazines, DVDs, CDs, audio books and more).
 The library circulates around 2.9 million items per year.
-The library is a member of the Urban Libraries Council.

 Mission statement

-As Scottsdale's population continues to increase, the mission of the Scottsdale Public Library System remains more steadfast than ever: “Putting People at the Heart of Dynamic Library Services.”
+As Scottsdale's population continues to increase, the mission of the Scottsdale Public Library System is stated as: “Putting People at the Heart of Dynamic Library Services.”

 History

 The Scottsdale Public Library was started in the summer of 1955 by Lou Ann Noel and Beth Fielder.
 Located in the un-air-conditioned Adobe House, which at the time served as a community center, the library was originally open for only two hours, two mornings a week, and its collection consisted of 300 donated books.

 In 1958 the Friends of the Library, a non-profit, community organization made up entirely of volunteers, was organized to support and fund-raise for the library.
 In 1960 the City of Scottsdale assumed responsibility for the library and hired the first professionally trained librarian.
 Later, the City hired additional paid staff to keep up with the demands of the community and, in 1968, opened a new 37000 sqft main library.